bonitasoft/bonita-labs-doc/md/installation_guide.md

 Jdbc drivers for PostgreSQL, MySQL and MS SqlServer are already provided with the installer.

-For Oracle only: copy Jdbc driver in `$BICI_INSTALLER_HOME/jdbc_drivers`.
+For Oracle only: copy the jdbc driver in `$BICI_INSTALLER_HOME/jdbc_drivers`.

 ## Full installation using the installer

-This mode is designed to get a fully functional BICI stack including BICI server, BICI storage and Living Applications for configuration and operations management.
+This mode is designed to get a fully functional BICI stack including BICI Application, BICI Storage and BICI Living Applications for configuration and operations management.

 ### Full installation overview